DA0-DA0/docs/docs/introduction/welcome-to-dao-dao.md

 We're a DAO that builds tools for building DAOs.
 (Yes, we used DAO DAO to build DAO DAO).

 ## Why DAOs?
-DAOs are programmable organizations with easliy-inspectible states.
+DAOs are programmable organizations with easliy inspectible states.
 With liquid governance tokens, DAOs can produce incentive structures of any level of complexity&mdash;from giving a grant to a promising artist to creating a welfare system to your entire community.